 10. Their selective memories.

-They’ll “forget” to hang their wet towels up, do their homework, feed the dog, and turn in school permission slips, but they seem to have no problem remembering complicated video game sequences, computer user names, and that time eight months ago you “promised” they could do something (when you remember it as more of a “maybe,” if at all).
+They’ll “forget” to hang their wet towels up, do their homework, feed the dog, and turn in school permission slips, but they seem to have no problem remembering complicated video game sequences, computer user names, and that time eight months ago you “promised” they could have a laser tag birthday party with thirty of their closest friends (when you remember it as more of a “maybe,” if at all).
 How convenient.

 11. Their inability to see clutter.